mohsinnazir967/30_SOC_Challenge_MyDFIR/Day 17 Creating a Dashboard for RDP Activity.md

 **Use Queries**: use saved search  queries for both failed and successful activities.

-- **Add Table to Dashboard**: Include the table with usernames, source IPs, and country names for quick reference.
+**Add Table to Dashboard**: Include the table with usernames, source IPs, and country names for quick reference.

 ## 6. Creating Visualizations

 ### 6.1 SSH Failed Activity Table

-- **Create Visualization**: Click on Create Visualization and select Table.
+**Create Visualization**: Click on Create Visualization and select Table.

-- **Add Fields**: Include timestamp, source IP, username, and country name.
+**Add Fields**: Include timestamp, source IP, username, and country name.

-- **Configure Rows**: Set top values to 10 and uncheck "group remaining values as other".
+**Configure Rows**: Set top values to 10 and uncheck "group remaining values as other".

-- **Sort Records**: Sort by count of records in descending order.
+**Sort Records**: Sort by count of records in descending order.

-- **Save Visualization**: Title it "SSH Failed Activity (Table)".
+**Save Visualization**: Title it `Challenge-SSH Failed Activity (Table)`

 ### 6.2 SSH Successful Activity Table

-- **Duplicate Visualization**: Duplicate the SSH failed activity table.
+**Duplicate Visualization**: Duplicate the SSH failed activity table.

-- **Update Title**: Change to "SSH Successful Authentications".
+**Update Title**: Change to `Challenge-SSH Sucessful Activity (Table)`.

-- **Modify Query**: Update the query to focus on successful authentications.
+**Modify Query**: Update the query to focus on successful authentications.

+system.auth.ssh.event : * and agent.name:"Challenge-Linux-Steve" and system.auth.ssh.event : "Failed"

 ### 6.3 RDP Failed Activity Table